xenforo-ltd/docs/CONTRIBUTING.md

 ## Adding new pages/sections

-If you'd like to add entirely new pages/sections, you can either add new sections to an exisitng page under an appropriate header (again, denoted by `##` characters) or create new pages entirely.
+If you'd like to add entirely new pages/sections, you can either add new sections to an existing page under an appropriate header (again, denoted by `##` characters) or create new pages entirely.

 Creating new pages involves creating the actual pages themselves, and also modifying the `docs/mkdocs.yml` file to reference those pages.